Kenneth Walker III might not have been top rookie, but he could be better in Year 2

 But as the 22-year-old said, he’s still gotta get better.
 So has he, coach?

-“It’s really hard to elaborate on the offseason that he’s had.
+“It’s really not hard to elaborate on the offseason that he’s had.
 He’s worked so hard,” Carroll said.
 “His confidence, his explosiveness, his quickness, his ability to run the routes and catch the ball.
 He’s doing everything.
 He’s catching punts, he’s catching kickoffs, he’s doing everything he can possibly do.”

 Pass catching has seemed to be a point of emphasis for Walker since the end of last season, even though he did log 27 receptions for 165 yards last year.
 He’s always been able to catch the ball.
 He just didn’t play at colleges (two seasons at Wake Forest and one at Michigan State) where passing was emphasized — hence his 19 receptions in three years.